top of page

 The Yankees later announced that Cousins was dealing with right pec tightness.

 More to come on that in the next day, but lets hope he is fine.
-He has done pretty good job, IMO.
+He has done a pretty good job, IMO.

 Player(s) of the Game